 The surname Ellwoyd was first found in Gloucestershire at Ellwood, a hamlet in the Forest of Dean district.
 It is thought that the name could have had two origins: as a local name, as in someone from the aforementioned village; and having derived from the Old English personal name Aelfweald which has the elements oelf meaning "elf" + weald meaning "rule."
 "Several tenants in chief in the Domesday [Book] are called Alwoldus or Aldwold, a contraction of the Anglo-Saxon Aethelwald. "

 Early History of the Ellwoyd family

-Another 177 words (13 lines of text) covering the years 1639 and 1713 are included under the topic Early Ellwoyd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ellwoyd research.
+Another 89 words (6 lines of text) covering the years 1639, 1713 and are included under the topic Early Ellwoyd History in all our PDF Extended History products and printed products wherever possible.

 Ellwoyd Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Ellwoyd include Elwood, Ellwood, Ellward, Elward and others.

 Early Notables of the Ellwoyd family (pre 1700)